 Patients at the Lupus Center may receive a variety of therapies, including the latest lupus treatment options: immunosuppression therapy, where abnormalities in the immune system are suppressed; and targeted B-cell therapies, where white blood cells are stimulated to produce antibodies.

 The Lupus Center is part of the Division of Rheumatology, Immunology and Allergy, one of the top programs in the country.
-In addition to lupus treatment, the Division provides comprehensive arthritis treatment, including and osteotomy surgery (not surgery) for osteoarthritis.
+In addition to lupus treatment, the Division provides comprehensive arthritis treatment, including osteoarthritis treatment.
 Patients here can also find rheumatology services that include:

 Physicians at BWH are engaged in research collaborations to identify new possibilities for lupus treatment.
 BWH researchers are investigating the potential causes of the disease – including dietary factors, environmental exposure and reproductive hormones.
 Researchers are also evaluating methods for testing new lupus treatments, and are investigating the role that environmental exposure to hazardous waste sites may have played in outbreaks of lupus in several Boston neighborhoods.